Nathanchepkonga/late-show-challenge/README.md

 ## Project Overview

-This project is a full-stack application built with Flask-RESTful for the backend and React for the frontend.
+This project is an application built with Flask-RESTful for the backend and React for the frontend.
 It is designed to manage episodes, guests, and their appearances on a show.
-The application provides a RESTful API to interact with the data and a user-friendly interface for managing it.
+The application provides a RESTful API.

 ## Table of Contents